 I love to make these Ninja chicken wings in my air fryer.
 Many ask what is the best air fryer for chicken wings.
 I love my new larger 8 qt Ninja Foodi Air Fryer.
 The Ninja is better because you can cook many more wings at once.

 - Use metal tongs to place the wings into the air fryer basket of your air fryer.
 Spray some oil over the wings.
 Use an oil that is good for high heat.
 My favorite oils to use are avocado and canola oils.

-- For best results, make sure there is a little space between each chicken wing so that the air and oil can circulate around each wing.
+- For best results, ensure there is a little space between each chicken wing so that the air and oil can circulate each wing.
 This is what will help them be crispy on the outside all around!

 - Air fry the wings at 370º F for 12-13 minutes.
 Ensure the internal temperature is 165º F. These air-fried wings are much lower in fat!

 - Put the raw chicken on a greased sheet pan.

 - Sprinkle with salt, turmeric, and olive oil.

 - Bake at 350º F for 20 minutes.
 Baking time will vary depending on the cut of chicken you use and whether it is bone-in or boneless.
 Check the internal temperature to make sure it is at 165º F.

 In most cases, chicken wings are not healthy because they are fried.
 I don’t fry the chicken wings in my air fryer chicken wing recipe, so they are so low fat and much healthier!!

 You can use this recipe to make chicken thighs, legs, etc. It is a great flavorful recipe!

 Technically, you could cook frozen chicken wings in the air fryer, but the extra moisture will prevent them from crisping and frying well.
 I don’t recommend it from a flavor standpoint.

 You can season the wings ahead and store them in an airtight container in the refrigerator until you are ready to cook them.